The significance of form

 So, when is a form good enough?
 From health and longevity point of view your form is fine if throwing is painless and it doesn't put abnormal stress on any part of your body.

 The issue is more complicated when we are talking about performance.
 How far should we be able to throw and putt?
 When is our angle control and accuracy good enough?
-Since we don't really know the limits of our performance that one is hard to answer.
+Since we don't really know the limits of our performance that question is hard to answer.

 At the end of the day, it's you who's going to make the call on what's sufficient for you.
-Not everybody wants to be at the top of their sport, and even fewer have the time to reach the required practice volume.
+Not everyone wants to be at the top of their sport, and even fewer have the time to reach the required practice volume.